 Recently, archaeological findings show a trace of dairy in ancient tombs, and these leftovers date from over 3 000 years.
 While these findings can’t be consumed, here are the oldest and most flavorful cheese slices on the market today!

-Next on the list of unforgettable cheeses, Bitto Storico is a fatty cheese that is only produced by 12 specialists around the world.
+Next on the list of unforgettable cheese types, Bitto Storico is a fatty cheese that is only produced by 12 specialists around the world.
 From Valtellina Valley, this ancient and traditional cheese is considered the oldest edible cheese around the country.

 This cheese can be aged up to 18 years, which is a market high.
 A combination of goat and cow milk, this singularity benefits the production and can be kept for a longer period.
 The higher concentration of goat milk, the longer the cheese can age.

 Usually sold in stores aging between 5 to 10 years, this Italian delicacy is sweet and exquisite.
 With age, the taste gets bitter and stronger.
 They spend the summer gazing in on mountain pastures, and from year to year, the flavor of the cheese can change from one wheel to another.

 If you are a sucker for different cheese types, try out one of these recipes tonight: